Join us for America's #1 Singing Cowboy, Michael Martin Murphey

 Get Your 2018 Gala Tickets

 Join us on Thursday, January 25 at the Sheridan Holiday Inn for a night of fun, food, and music.
 Doors open at 5pm with dinner, auction, and music to follow at 6 pm.
-Tickets are $125, available at the Sheridan County Historical Society & Museum or at OuthouseTicket.com.
+Dinner Tickets are $125, Concert only tickets are $65.
+Both are available at the Sheridan County Historical Society & Museum or at OuthouseTicket.com.

 Welcome to the Sheridan County Historical Society & Museum